Perhaps one of the most popular myths about the androgyne is Plato’s Symposium. In these dialogues,

 opposites male and female.
 It is the capacity for self-becoming, the recognition and balance of both the male and female in one person.
 It may also mean that we must have this completion within in order to be free from insecurities and dependence on another person, or seek the Yin or Yang we lack in the opposite sex.

-I hope this page brought you enlightenment on the deeper meaning of the Androgyne.
+I hope this page brought you enlightenment on the deeper meaning of the Androgyne. if you would like to see a more modern rendition of androgyne, you can check out the necker cube here.

 Read about Androgyny as a symbol here.